bmteasdale/ArticleRevSys/README.md

 ```

 To be able to share the local Mongo database to another system, you will need to run the following commands:

 *To dump database to output directory*

 ```mongodump --db DatabaseName -o ./DirectoryName```

 *After copying that directory to another machine*

 ```mongorestore --db DBName ./DirectoryName```

 ## How To Run
-Easiest way to run this project after cloning this repo is to open up the project folder in NetBeans IDE.
+Before the project is run, the MongoDB primary daemon process needs to be started using the command `mongod --dbpath ~/data/db` (*assuming you have set your data directory in the root folder `~`.*)

+This project can be opened in NetBeans IDE and can be easily run there.

 ## Demo Screenshots
 *To be later added as more features are implemented*